The Quiet Green

 and translated back

-to when I was smaller—
+to when I was younger.

-moments unfolding before me,
+Moments unfolding before me,

 and I without a clue

-what a treasure those times were then.
+what a treasure those times were.

 Soaking it in now